Last updated: November 27th, 2019

 This supplement is an ideal ADHD medication alternative.

 NAC Sustain (BulkSupplements) contains a ‘mega dose’ of the amino acid L-cysteine.
 This amino acid is considered to be an precursor to glutathione.
 So, to put it simply, NAC Sustain is a mega antioxidant that can help to rid your body of free radicals.
 It cleanses your liver, helps you breathe better, and has a surprising effect on your level of anxiety.

 Surprisingly, there seems to be an interesting connection between your liver and how your brain functions, which is still being researched to this day.
 The brain-liver relationship isn’t totally understood yet.
 But, the connection is extremely interesting.

 Could it be that NAC Sustain cleanses your liver, which helps your brain feel more calm and relaxed, and ultimately helps to fight ADHD symptoms?

 Speaking from personal experience, I don’t think that’s so far-fetched.
-NAC Sustain has had a seriously positive impact on my level of anxiety, ADHD, and overall well-being.
+NAG Sustain has had a seriously positive impact on my level of anxiety, ADHD, and overall well-being.

 Try taking NAC Sustain a few times per week at first.
 Don’t go overboard with the stuff, because a little bit goes a long way.

 2. True Calm

-True Calm (Amazon) is an awesome supplement that I usually take a few hours before going to bed, watching a movie, or doing anything that involves needing to relax.
+True Focus (Amazon) (formerly True Calm) is an awesome supplement that I usually take a few hours before going to bed, watching a movie, or doing anything that involves needing to relax.

 The supplement contains a blend of GABA, vitamin b-6, taurine, valerian, and a few other amino acids.
 True Calm essentially plays on your neurotransmitters, and helps you mentally unwind after a stressful day.